Mosque–Cathedral of Córdoba: Bell tower and former minaret

 The original minaret was 47 meters high and had a square base measuring 8.5 meters per side.
-Like other Andalusi and North African minarets after it, it was composed of main shaft and a smaller secondary tower or "lantern" (also with a square base) which surmounted it.
+Like other Andalusi and North African minarets after it, it was composed of a main shaft and a smaller secondary tower or "lantern" (also with a square base) which surmounted it.
 The lantern tower was in turn surmounted by a dome and topped by a finial in the shape of a metal rod with two golden spheres and one silver sphere (often referred to as "apples") decreasing in size towards the top.
 The main tower contained two staircases, which were built for the separate ascent and descent of the tower.
 About half-way up, the stairways were lit by sets of horseshoe-arch windows whose arches were decorated with voussoirs of alternating colours which were in turn surrounded by a rectangular alfiz frame (similar to the decoration seen around the arches of the mosque's outer gates).
 On two of the tower's façades there were three of these windows side by side, while on the two other façades the windows were arranged in two pairs.
 These double pairs or triplets of windows were repeated on the level above.
-Above these, just below the summit of the main shaft on each façade, was a row of nine smaller windows of equivalent shape and decoration.
+Just below the summit of the main shaft on each façade, above the windows, was a row of nine smaller windows of equivalent shape and decoration.
 The top edge of the main shaft was crowned with a balustrade of sawtooth-shaped merlons (similar to those commonly found in Morocco).
-The lantern tower was decorated by another horseshoe archway on each of its four facades, again featuring an arch of alternating voussoirs framed within an alfiz.
+The lantern tower was decorated by another horseshoe archway on each of its four façades, again featuring an arch of alternating voussoirs framed within an alfiz.

 Construction of a new cathedral bell tower to encase the old minaret began in 1593 and, after some delays, was finished in 1617.
-It was designed by architect Hernan Ruiz III (grandson of Hernan Ruiz I), who built the tower up to the bells level but died before its completion.
-His plans were followed by Juan Sequero de Matilla who finished the tower after him.
+It was designed by architect Hernan Ruiz III (grandson of Hernan Ruiz I), who built the tower up to the bell's level but died before its completion.
+His plans were followed and completed by Juan Sequero de Matilla.
 The bell tower is 54 meters tall and is the tallest structure in the city.
-It consists of a solid square shaft up the level of the bells, where serliana-style openings feature on all four sides.
+It consists of a solid square shaft up to the level of the bells, where serliana-style openings feature on all four sides.
 Above this is a lantern structure which in turn is surmounted by a cupola.
 The dome at the summit is topped by a sculpture of Saint Raphael which was added in 1664 by architect Gaspar de la Peña, who had been hired to perform other repairs and fix structural problems.
 The sculpture was made by Pedro de la Paz and Bernabé Gómez del Río.
 Next to the base of the tower is the Puerta del Perdón ("Door of Forgiveness"), one of the two northern gates of the building.